pretix/pretix-docs/docs/guides/integrations/hubspot.md

 Plugins are handled on the event level, so you have to create an event first.
 You need to have access to a HubSpot account.

-## How To
+## General usage

+This section explains:

-This section explains how to enable the HubSpot plugin and how to set up the connection between your pretix account and your HubSpot account.
+ - how to enable the HubSpot plugin
+ - how to set up the connection between your pretix account and your HubSpot account
+ - how to create a custom property in HubSpot for mapping exports

+These three steps are necessary before you can export any data from pretix to HubSpot.

+### Enabling the plugin

 In order to activate the HubSpot plugin, navigate to :navpath:Your Event → :fa3-wrench: Settings → Plugins: and switch to the :btn:Integrations: tab.
 Click the :btn:Enable: button next to the "HubSpot" plugin.

+### Setting up the connection to HubSpot

-Click the :btn-icon:fa3-gear: Settings: drop-down menu next to HubSpot and then click the entry :btn:Settings > HubSpot:.
+Click the :btn-icon:fa3-gear: Settings: drop-down menu next to the HubSpot plugin and then click the entry :btn:Settings > HubSpot:.
+Alternatively, navigate to :navpath:Your event → :fa3-wrench: Settings → HubSpot:.
-This takes you to a page titled "HubSpot Integration".
+Both paths take you to a page titled "HubSpot Integration".

 In order to set up the connection to HubSpot, click the :btn:Request access: button.

 ![Page titled 'HubSpot Integration', displaying a large purple button labeled 'Request access'.](../../assets/screens/hubspot/request-access.png "HubSpot Integration Request access")